 The Strategic Highway Safety Plan (SHSP) is a federally required statewide, five-year comprehensive roadway safety and data-driven plan for achieving Florida's vision of zero traffic-related fatalities.
-The 2016 SHSP was developed adjacent to the last FTP update and aligns with the FTP.
-The update of the SHSP will kick off in May 2019 at a joint event with the launch of the FTP update.
-Participants of this event will include representatives from a variety of cities and counties, with the recognition that achieving zero traffic-related fatalities requires different approaches for urban roadways versus non-metropolitan roadways.
-For instance, a little more than one-half of fatal lane departure crashes happen in non-metropolitan areas where there are more two-lane roadways, narrow shoulders, and long stretches of relatively empty roads.3 Having non-metropolitan voices at the table ensures the development of SHSP strategies to address non-metropolitan roadway safety concerns.
+FDOT developed the 2016 SHSP in coordination and alignment with the last FTP update.
+The update of the SHSP kicked off in May 2019 at a joint event with the launch of the FTP update.
+Participants of this event included representatives from a variety of cities and counties and acknowledged that achieving zero traffic-related fatalities requires different approaches for urban roadways versus non-metropolitan roadways.
+For instance, a little more than half of fatal lane departure crashes happen in non-metropolitan areas where there are more two-lane roadways, narrow shoulders, and long stretches of relatively empty roads.4 Having non-metropolitan voices at the table ensures the development of SHSP strategies to address non-metropolitan roadway safety concerns.